The Dark Side of the Moon: Recording

 The Dark Side of the Moon was recorded at EMI Studios (now Abbey Road Studios) in approximately 60 days between 31 May 1972 and 9 February 1973.
-Pink Floyd were assigned the staff engineer Alan Parsons, who had worked as the assistant tape operator on their fifth album, Atom Heart Mother (1970), and had gained experience as a recording engineer on the Beatles albums Abbey Road and Let It Be.
+Pink Floyd were assigned staff engineer Alan Parsons, who had worked as the assistant tape operator on their fifth album, Atom Heart Mother (1970), and had gained experience as a recording engineer on the Beatles albums Abbey Road and Let It Be.
 The Dark Side of the Moon sessions made use of advanced studio techniques, especially the Studer A80 16-track recorders, an appreciable advantage over the eight- or four-track recordings they'd previously made, although the band often used so many tracks that second-generation copies were still needed to make more space available on the tape.
 The mix supervisor Chris Thomas recalled later, "There were only two or three tracks of drums when we came to mixing it.
 Depending on the song, there would be one or two tracks of guitar, and these would include the solo and the rhythm guitar parts.
 One track for keyboard, one track for bass, and one or two sound effects tracks.
 They had been very, very efficient in the way they'd worked."

 The first track recorded was "Us and Them" on 31 May, followed seven days later by "Money".
 For "Money", Waters had created effects loops in an unusual 7/4 time signature from recordings of money-related objects, including coins thrown into a mixing bowl in his wife's pottery studio.
 These were re-recorded to take advantage of the band's decision to create a quadraphonic mix of the album, although Parsons later expressed dissatisfaction with the result of this mix, which he attributed to a lack of time and a shortage of multitrack tape recorders.

 "Time" and "The Great Gig in the Sky" were recorded next, followed by a two-month break, during which the band spent time with their families and prepared for a tour of the United States.
 The recording sessions were frequently interrupted: Waters, a supporter of Arsenal F.C., would break to see his team compete, and the band would occasionally stop to watch Monty Python's Flying Circus on television while Parsons worked on the tracks.
 Gilmour recalled, "...but when we were on a roll, we would get on."